ayivima/vectorkit/README.rst

 ``mse`` - Returns the mean square error of two vectors

-``normalize`` - Returns a variant of a vector which has been normalized using the z-score

 ``pad`` - Appends zeroes to vectors to a specified length, in-place

 ``padded`` - Returns a new vector with zero appended to it to a specified length